Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-The evidence suggests that dogs can smell sickness in humans, but more research is needed to fully understand the scope of their abilities.
+The evidence is clear: Dogs can be trained to smell sickness in humans, but more research is needed to fully understand the scope of their abilities.
 Nevertheless, their unique sense of smell makes them valuable assets in various fields, including medicine.
-As our understanding of dogs’ olfactory capabilities continues to grow, it is possible that our furry friends will become even more integral to our healthcare systems in the future!
+As our understanding of dogs’ olfactory capabilities continues to grow, our furry friends may become even more integral to our healthcare systems in the future!

 Related Articles